Understanding featured treatment options

 AdVance™ XP Male Sling

-What to expect from your procedure
+What to expect from the procedure

 The AdVance XP Sling is designed to stop leakage by supporting the sphincter muscle, using a sling of soft mesh placed inside the body.
-The sling moves the sphincter back to its natural position to help restore bladder control.1 The AdVance XP Sling requires no action by the patient to function.
+The sling moves the sphincter back to its natural position to help restore bladder control.
+The AdVance XP Sling requires no action by the patient to function.
 Small openings are made to access the urethra and the urinary sphincter.
 The sling is placed under the urethra and tensioned to reposition the urethra and optimize the sphincter's function.
-The procedure is usually done on an outpatient basis and is performed under anesthesia.4
+The procedure is usually done on an outpatient basis and is performed under anesthesia.

 Knowing the side effects

-As with any medical procedure, complications may occur.
-Some risks include, but are not limited to: device failure, urinary retention, post-operative pain, irritation at the wound site, or a reaction to the implant itself.1
+As with most surgical procedures, there are potential risks and complications associated with surgery.
+Some risks include, but are not limited to: device failure, urinary retention, postoperative pain, irritation at the wound site, or a reaction to the implant itself.

 Looking to recovery